5quirre1/5quirre1/README.md

 Here is some stuff I can brag about :3

-🧽I own the website [freakybob.site](https://github.com/Freakybob-Team/Freakybob.site)!
+🧽I am a main dev of [Freakybob.site](https://github.com/Freakybob-Team/Freakybob.site) and a lot of the FreakyBob projects!

+Meow mreow :33

 That's literally it :sob: